spieglt/nestur/README.md

 - More mappers (only mappers 0 (NROM) and 1 (MMC1) implemented so far)

-- DMC audio channel, high- and low-pass filters, APU cleanup/timing fix
+- DMC audio channel, high- and low-pass filters

 - Save/load functionality and battery-backed RAM solution